nitishp/ml_notes/deep_learning/hyperparameters/Week1.md

   * Data augmentation techniques: Slightly modify your examples to add a little bit of variance.
 This gets you more data
   * Early stopping: Plot your cost of both the training set and the dev-set over the number of iterations.
 Eventually, it'll hit a point where the they start to diverge, and you want to pick that!
     * The downside here is it couples training the model with not overfitting.
 So it does make it more complicated to reason about.
-* Seeting up optimization problem
+* Setting up optimization problem
   * Normalize your inputs: Make them all operate on the same range (-1 to 1).
 This speeds up training since it makes the cost function graph more symmetric.
 Which results in being able to pick a higher learning rate $\alpha$
   * Vanishing / Exploding Gradients:
     * If you have very deep neural networks, if: